 A friend told me that mass on this day is considered obligatory.
 The purpose being to pray for dead relatives, so that any souls that are in purgatory might move closer to heaven.
 This isn’t just a day of remembrance.
 There is work (if I can use this word referring to prayer) to be done.

 It seems to me that this is a tremendous responsibility, and yet this is my friend’s favorite holiday.
 Families gather in cemeteries to pray.
 They attend mass at the cemeteries and in churches.
 They share a meal with extended family.

-Because November 1st fell on a Tuesday in 2011, many took Monday off too.
+Because November 1st fell on a Tuesday the first year I was in Poland, many took Monday off too.
 We took advantage of the long weekend by organizing and delivering the paperwork for our resident permits on Monday.
 Tuesday evening, we visited the Citadel, a former fortress, the place of a series of military cemeteries from both World Wars.